exploripy/exploripy/README.md

 #### List of Features

-* List of Features available and their datatypes. <br>
+* List of Features available and their datatypes.
 <p><img src='ExploriPy/doc_images/List of Features.png'></p>

 * Percentage of Categorical, Continuous and Other Variables.